-Target costing is a system under which a company plans in advance for the product price points, product costs, and margins that it wants to achieve.
-If it cannot manufacture a product at these planned levels, then it cancels the product entirely.
+Target costing is a system under which a company plans in advance for the price points, product costs, and margins that it wants to achieve for a new product.
+If it cannot manufacture a product at these planned levels, then it cancels the design project entirely.
 With target costing, a management team has a powerful tool for continually monitoring products from the moment they enter the design phase and onward throughout their product life cycles.
-It is considered one of the most important tools for achieving consistent profitability.
+It is considered one of the most important tools for achieving consistent profitability in a manufacturing environment.

 The primary steps in the target costing process are:

 - Conduct research.
 The first step is to review the marketplace in which the company wants to sell products.
 The design team needs to determine the set of product features that customers are most likely to buy, and the amount they will pay for those features.
 The team must learn about the perceived value of individual features, in case they later need to determine what impact there will be on the product price if they drop one or more features.
 It may be necessary to later drop a product feature if the team decides that it cannot provide the feature while still meeting its target cost.
 At the end of this process, the team has a good idea of the target price at which it can sell the proposed product with a certain set of features, and how it must alter the price if it drops some features from the product.

 - Calculate maximum cost.
 The company provides the design team with a mandated gross margin that the proposed product must earn.
 By subtracting the mandated gross margin from the projected product price, the team can easily determine the maximum target cost that the product must achieve before it can be allowed into production.